generalui/pivotaltracker/README.md

 ```

-...but you can't get to comments directly by way of a project, since the two resources have only an indirect relationship via stories...
+...but you can't get to comments directly by way of projects, since the two resources have only an indirect relationship via stories...
 ```javascript
 client.project(123).comments.all(function(error, comments) {